Douglas Hodge: Directing

 Hodge has parallel careers as a writer, director and composer, most recently directing Torch Song Trilogy at the Menier Chocolate Factory in 2012.
 He was Associate Director at the Donmar Theatre directing Dimetos in 2009, Absurdia in 2007.

 He directed the world premiere of Last Easter by Bryony Lavery at Birmingham Repertory Theatre, and See How They Run.

+He also directed the Millennium Dome Show in the year 2000.

 Awards

 Hodge has received Olivier Award nominations for Best Actor for Inadmissible Evidence in 2012 and Best Actor in a Musical for Guys and Dolls in 2006, winning Best Actor in a Musical for La Cage aux Folles in 2010.
 He was also nominated for Best Actor in the 2005 Evening Standard Awards for his role in Dumbshow at the Royal Court.

-Douglas starred as Albin in the Broadway transfer of La Cage aux Folles, for which his performance won him a Tony Award for Best Actor in a Musical, a Drama Desk Award for Outstanding Actor in a Musical, and an Outer Critics Circle Award for Outstanding Actor in a Musical.
+Hodge starred as Albin in the Broadway transfer of La Cage aux Folles, for which his performance won him a Tony Award for Best Actor in a Musical, a Drama Desk Award for Outstanding Actor in a Musical, and an Outer Critics Circle Award for Outstanding Actor in a Musical.
 He originally played the role in London in 2008 at the Menier Chocolate Factory and then at the Playhouse Theatre in the West End.